jbagatta/deadmans-gazette/README.md

     - [Hardened against DoS attacks](https://community.torproject.org/onion-services/advanced/dos/)
     - [Following Best Practices](https://riseup.net/en/security/network-security/tor/onionservices-best-practices)

-### Create Dead Man's Switch
+### Creating a Dead Man's Switch

-0. Choose a payload with which to create a dead man's switch.
+0. Choose a payload with which you want to create a dead man's switch.
-    - At the end of the chosen time-lock expiration, and without action from you, this payload will be made public
+    - 🚨 **At the end of the chosen time-lock expiration, and without action from you, this payload will be made public** 🚨
 1. Generate a strong encryption/decryption key pair for the payload
     - Symmetric or asymmetric public/private keys
 2. Generate a random plaintext password
-    - THIS IS THE TOKEN THAT PROVIDES AUTHORIZATION FOR ALL FUTURE ACTIONS -- KEEP IT SECRET, KEEP IT SAFE
+    - THIS IS THE TOKEN THAT PROVIDES AUTHORIZATION FOR ALL FUTURE ACTIONS
+    - KEEP IT SECRET, KEEP IT SAFE
 3. Use the password from Step 2 to encrypt the payload decryption key from Step 1
-4. Deploay a Deadman's Gazette server (or use a trusted hosted service)
+4. Deploy a Deadman's Gazette server (or use a trusted hosted service)
     - It's important that this server remain active for the duration of the expiration time length.
 It is therefore recommended that it be deployed secretly, resiliently, and securely, or that a trustworth hosted service (i.e. one maintained by a reputable journalism outlet) is used.
 5. Upload the hash of the plaintext password from Step 2 and the encryptedPayloadKey from Step 3 to the Gazette server from Step 4
 6. Use the encryption key from Step 1 to encrypt the payload from Step 0